ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 None of the symbols on the artifact is used twice.
 This indicates a logographic writing system.
 The text contains 39 distinct symbols.
-Therefore, we expect the whole writing system to use thousands of different symbols.
+Therefore, we expect the whole writing system to use at least thousands of different symbols.
 The cartouche in the middle is probably a summary or a headline containing the most important words from the text.